Macroo

 • Choose MyFitnessPal if you eat lots of packaged or restaurant food, want the biggest database and barcode speed, or need a cross-platform app on Android.
 Pro: unmatched coverage.
 Con: crowdsourced accuracy varies, and it does not adapt your targets.

 • Choose MacroFactor if you are a serious lifter or anyone who wants the app to recalculate your macros from real adherence data and break plateaus for you.
 Pro: smart, adaptive coaching.
-Con: smaller database and no free tier, at ~$72/year.
+Con: smaller database, and it is built for committed lifters rather than for keeping a casual user consistent.

 The deciding question is not which app is better in the abstract; it is which job you are hiring it for.
 Want exhaustive food data?
 MyFitnessPal.
 Want an algorithm steering your targets?
 MacroFactor.
-Want fast, frictionless logging you pay for once?
-Look at the one-time route.
-For side-by-side breakdowns of all of these, see our full comparison hub, and if you are mid-decision, our take on whether MyFitnessPal Premium is worth it goes deeper on cost.
+Keep quitting after a week?
+Look at the accountability route.
+For side-by-side breakdowns of all of these, see our full comparison hub, and if you are mid-decision, our take on whether MyFitnessPal Premium is worth it goes deeper.

-Takeaway: match the tool to the job, then check the five-year price.
-The best tracker is the one whose single job is the thing actually keeping you stuck.
+Takeaway: match the tool to the job, then be honest about whether your real problem is features or consistency.
+The best tracker is the one that solves the thing actually keeping you stuck.

 Try Macroo